wacncontent/CustomizeTool/removeCommentOutput2/includes/hybrid-solutions.md

 ## <a name="relays"></a>Relays

 Both queues and topics provide one-way asynchronous communication through a broker.
 Traffic flows in just one direction, and there's no direct connection between senders and receivers.
 But what if you don't want this?
-Suppose your applications need to both send and receive , or perhaps you want a direct link between them"you don't need a place to store messages in between.
+Suppose your applications need to both send and receive, or perhaps you want a direct link between them"you don't need a place to store messages in between.
 To address problems like this, Service Bus provides relays, as [Figure 4](#Fig4) shows.

 <a name="Fig4"></a>![Diagram of Service Bus Relay][relay]